esmero/archipelago-documentation/docs/advanced_twig_recipe_cards.md

 {%- endmacro html_output -%}
 ```

-This Macro enables you to define an `html_title` variable to be used for the heading  display of a metadata element defined as `source_datum` (notation of `data.element` when you call the Macro), then checks the metadata element's value for iterability (multiple versus single values), and lastly checks whether the output should be shown using a `list_wrapper` (defined as <p> in the Macro itself) or using Markdown syntax.
+This Macro enables you to define an `html_title` variable to be used for the heading  display of a metadata element defined as `source_datum` (notation of `data.element` when you call the Macro), then checks the metadata element's value for iterability (multiple versus single values), and lastly checks whether the output should be shown using a `list_wrapper` (defined as the `<p>` tag in the Macro itself) or using Markdown syntax.

 If you specify "markdown = true" when you call this Macro, no `list_wrapper` will be used on the display output.
 The value(s) for the defined element will be passed through the 'markdown_2_html' Twig filter before being displayed.